Special Vehicles in New JerseyPage Overview

 - You must complete a safety course if you're younger than 18 years old:

-- If you're younger than 16 years old, you can not operate a dirt bike or ATV with an engine bigger than 90 cc on public property.
+- If you're younger than 16 years old, you can not operate a dirt bike or ATV with an engine bigger than 90 cc on public property or to cross a public road.

 For a complete list of rules on operating dirt bikes and ATVs in New Jersey, visit the Motor Vehicle Commission website.